-Hardie’s Fresh Foods is a major Texan distributor of produce and food products.
+Hardie’s Fresh Foods is a major Texan food distributor of produce and other fresh food products.
 Its 160 trucks make thousands of deliveries every day, all over the state.

 Competing in a fast-paced and low-margin industry, Hardie’s implemented OptimoRoute to reduce operational costs, increase capacity, and make planning and deliveries more efficient.
 By using OptimoRoute:

 - Mileage across the entire fleet is down 20%